Recreational cooking for groups is a popular pastime

 One way for groups to experience a destination like a local is to step into a kitchen.
-Especially for a cooking class.
-Especially in New England.
+With a hands-on experience from one of these New England cooking schools, groups can make memories and their own delicious delicacies as part of your itinerary.

 “All classes are suitable for leisure groups,” said McManis, adding that larger groups outside the typical eight to 12 participants can be easily arranged.
-Courses include Vermont-centric themes like VT Beer Makes It Better — think Chef Alumna Brandy All’s Rookie’s Root Beer BBQ Sauce or cooking with Vermont Maple.
+Courses include Vermont-centric themes like Garden Harvest Party and Surf & Turf.
 Class takeaways: Vermont maple adds a flavor layer to a vinaigrette served with Vermont Goat Cheese and kicks up the profile of pan-roasted Statler chicken when added with ginger.
 And, there’s a dessert of Maple stout cake.

 In adjacent Connecticut, Heide Lang, founder and culinary director at The Fig Cooking School, calls her classes “recreational cooking.”
 Keeping students in the mix is her signature at the school’s renovated storefront location.
 Find The Fig in the coastal village of Milford, Connecticut on Long Island Sound, about an hour north of the borough of Manhattan in New York City.